How is cryptocurrency taxed in the UK?

 Exchange tokens – often referred to as ‘cryptocurrencies’ such as Bitcoin or other equivalents.

 Security tokens – amounting to a ‘specified investment’ as set out in the Financial Services and Markets Act (2000).
 These could provide rights such as ownership, repayment of a specific sum of money, or entitlement to a share in future profits.
-Utility tokens – which are able to be redeemed for access to a specific product or service that is typically provided using a DLT platform.

 How you are taxed on cryptocurrency will depend on how you are using the tokens.
-As cryptocurrency remains relatively new area of taxation, the tax treatment of such tokens is tackled by HMRC on a case-by-case basis.
+As cryptocurrency remains a relatively new area of taxation, the tax treatment of such tokens is tackled by HMRC on a case-by-case basis.
 HMRC will look at your individual case when determining any taxable liability, but it is likely these views may change as this ever-growing sector continues to evolve.
 You can read more about this on our cryptocurrency tax page.

 Who is liable for cryptoasset tax in the UK?